pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-intro/_index.md

 #### Returns

 To capture the objective,  consider first the _return_ defined as a function of the reward sequence after time step $t$.
+Note that the return is also called _utility_ in some texts.
 In the simplest case this function is the total discounted reward,

 $$G_t = R_{t+1} + \gamma R_{t+2} + ... = \sum_{k=0}^∞\gamma^k R_{t+1+k}$$